H-mart Victoria Is Finally Open! And Everyone Loves This Operation, Moreorless.

 Not all of Thrifty Foods’ Sushi Measures up

-Tuscany Village is slowly slipping off my radar in terms of quick bites.
-They still do a very mean fire oven roasted pizza when its fresh out of the fire, but with sushi, there are two other locales to sate my craving: Fujiya is about 1km down the road and the other Thrifty’s an extra 1.5km further.
+The Tuscany Village location is slowly slipping off my radar in terms of quick bites.
+They still do a very mean fire oven roasted pizza when its fresh out of the fire, but with sushi, there are two other locales to sate my craving: Fujiya is about 1km down the road and the other Thrifty’s (at Hillside Mall) an extra 1.5km further.

 Continue reading